utsavanand2/docs/docs/get-started/quickstart-ingresscontroller-cert-manager.md

           class:  nginx
 ```

+While the Let's Encrypt production server has strict limits on the API, the staging server is more forgiving, and
+should be used while you are testing a deployment.

 Edit `email`, then run: `kubectl apply -f issuer.yaml`.

 Let's use helm3 to install Alex's example Node.js API [available on GitHub](https://github.com/alexellis/expressjs-k8s)